Summary of Instructions for Your First Family Visit to the Wizarding World of Harry Potter

 6. When Your Plans for Visiting Harry Potter Need to be Firm:

 If you are simply planning to visit Universal Orlando’s Wizarding World of Harry Potter during two of the mornings of a trip otherwise spent at Walt Disney World, you don’t need to worry beyond your Disney timing requirements about when your plans need to be firm.
-Note that crowds will be wild likely until January 2015.

 7. How to Spend Your Time at the Wizarding World of Harry Potter: